theopfr/machine-learning-algorithms/neural-network/README.md

-# neural-network for Iris blossom classification
+# neural-network for "Iris Flower" classification
 ## implemented from scratch

 ### - architecture: